sswaroop-dev/university-soccer-analytics/scripts/README_scripts.md

 # SQL Scripts Documentation

-This directory contains SQL scripts for creating and managing a sports team statistics database.
+This directory contains SQL scripts for creating and managing the university soccer team's statistics database.

 ## Files